TileDB-Inc/archived-TileDB-CLI-Python/README.md

 ## Commands

-All commands begin with `tiledb` and are grouped into the following commands and command subgroups:
+All commands begin with `tiledb` and are grouped into the following subgroups:
 * [cloud](#cloud): Perform TileDB Cloud tasks.
 * [convert_from](#convert_from): Convert to and from TileDB arrays and other common file formats.
-* [consolidate](#consolidate): Consolidate TileDB array fragments.
+* [consolidate](#consolidate): Consolidate TileDB array fragments, fragment metadata, or and array metadata.
 * [dump](#dump): Output information about TileDB arrays.
+* [fragments](#fragments): Perform various tasks on TileDB array fragments.
-* [vacuum](#vacuum): Vacuum TileDB array fragments that have already been consolidated.
+* [vacuum](#vacuum): Vacuum TileDB array fragments, fragment metadata, or and array metadata that have already been consolidated.
 * delete-fragments: Remove a time range of fragments from an already existing array.

 ### cloud